jmpalk/credstuffer/README.md

 their password identified and remove that account from further testing cycles to save time and further reduce the risk of lockouts.

-To avoid detection by Microsoft or other service providers, the user can provide a credstuffer with a custom URL targeting a [fireprox](https://github.com/ustayready/fireprox) proxy using the `-u` flag.
-When if targeting the standard MS endpoint, fireprox should be configured to target `https://login.microsoft.com`, and only the fireprox URL should be provided; credstuffer will automatically append `common/oauth2/token`.
-When targeting custom services, the user-supplied URL should include the entire targeted URL,

 When testing against a non-standard endpoint, a user may choose to supply either a HTTP status code (`-c`) or a keyword (`-k`) in the response indicating a successful login attempt.
 If the user supplies one of these, credspray will log